hello-robot/stretch_tutorials/README.md

 ## Other ROS Examples
-To help get you get started on your software development, here are examples of nodes to have the stretch perform simple tasks.
+To help you get started on your software development, here are examples of nodes to have the stretch perform simple tasks.

 1. [Teleoperate Stretch with a Node](example_1.md) - Use a python script that sends velocity commands.
 2. [Filter Laser Scans](example_2.md) - Publish new scan ranges that are directly in front of Stretch.